djangonauts/django-hstore/README.rst

 .. code-block:: bash

-    python setup.py test
+    python runtests.py

 You might need to tweak the DB settings according to your DB configuration.
-You can copy the file settings.py and create **local_settings.py**, which will be used instead of the default settings.py.
+For it, you can copy the file ``local_settings.py.example`` to ``local_settings.py`` and add your database tweaks on it. ``local_settings.py`` will be automatically imported.

 If after running this command you get an **error** saying::